sirbrillig/phpcs-variable-analysis/README.md

 Please note that this README is for VariableAnalysis v3.
 For documentation about v2, [see this page](https://github.com/sirbrillig/phpcs-variable-analysis/blob/2.8.2/README.md).

 - Warns if variables are used without being defined.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedVariable`)
+- Warns if variables are used for an array push shortcut without being defined.
+(Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedArrayVariable`)
 - Warns if variables are set or declared but never used.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedVariable`)
 - Warns if function parameters are declared but never used.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedParameter`)
 - Warns if function parameters are declared but never used before other parameters that are used.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedParameterBeforeUsed`)